 Government of Botswana – Ministry of Finance and Economic Development (MFED)

-The Botswana Demographic Dividend project aims to develop a Roadmap for Ministry of Finance and Economic Development (MFED) to guide the implementation of the Botswana DD Study recommendations.
+The Botswana Demographic Dividend project aimed to develop a Roadmap for the Ministry of Finance and Economic Development (MFED) to guide the implementation of the Botswana DD Study recommendations.

 |Project Manager:||Bernard O. Onyango, Ph.D.|